 In addition, Dr. Heath served as a member of the board of directors for the American Association of Critical-Care Nurses (AACN), served as the inaugural chair for the Beacons of Leadership Initiative in Pursuit of Healthy Work Environments, a 30-hospital-wide collaborative in the Washington–Baltimore, area for the Greater Washington Area Chapter of AACN and founded the Nurses for Tobacco Control national coalition for nurse educators.

-Dr. Hughes holds a DNP degree and is a board-certified Nurse Executive.
-She is a member of the American Academy of Ambulatory Care Nursing, American Organization of Nurse Executives, and Sigma Theta Tau International.
-Areas of interest include patient centered care, staff engagement, standardization of care across the continuum, and implementation of care models in ambulatory care settings.
+Hughes holds a doctorate of nursing practice degree and is a board-certified nurse executive.
+She is a member of the American Academy of Ambulatory Care Nursing, American Organization of Nurse Executives, American Nurses Association, Kentucky Nurses Association, and Sigma Theta Tau International.
+Her areas of interest include patient-centered care, staff engagement, standardization of care across the continuum, and implementation of care models in ambulatory care settings.

 Julie L. Hudson joined UK HealthCare in September of 2013.
 Her prior leadership experience includes director of perioperative and endoscopic services at a community hospital as well as two level one trauma centers in the Midwest.
 Her 32 years of nursing practice includes clinical expertise in accreditation, intensive care, pediatric and perioperative nursing.